5 Days Private Beijing Tour

 - Say “Hello” to the giant oriental Chinese dragon - the Great Wall of China.

-- Bathe yourself in the imperial radiance of golden-tiled Forbidden City.
+- Bathe yourself in the imperial radiance of Forbidden City, a UNESCO wonder.

-- Take the rare chance to visit adorable pandas in Panda Hall, Beijing Zoo.
+- Take the chance to see adorable giant pandas in Beijing Zoo.

 Expand All